 Once on a cold Christmas Eve night, a forester and his family were in their cottage gathered round the fire to keep warm.
 Suddenly there was a knock on the door.
 When the forester opened the door, he found a poor little boy standing on the door step, lost and alone.
 The forester welcomed him into his house and the family fed and washed him and put him to bed in the youngest sons own bed (he had to share with his brother that night!).
 The next morning, Christmas Morning, the family were woken up by a choir of angels, and the poor little boy had turned into Jesus, the Christ Child.
 The Christ Child went into the front garden of the cottage and broke a branch off a Fir tree and gave it to the family as a present to say thank you for looking after him.
 So ever since them, people have remembered that night by bringing a Christmas Tree into their homes!

 In Germany, the first Christmas Trees were decorated with edible things, such as gingerbread and gold covered apples.
-In 1605 an unknown German wrote: "At Christmas they set up fir trees in the parlours of Strasbourg and hang thereon roses cut out of many-colored paper, apples, wafers, gold foil, sweets, etc."
+In 1605 an unknown German wrote: "At Christmas they set up fir trees in the parlours of Strasbourg and hang thereon roses cut out of many-colored paper, apples, wafers, gold foil, sweets, etc.".

 At first, a figure of the Baby Jesus was put on the top of the tree.
 Over time it changed into a star like the Wise Men saw or an angel/fairy that told the shepherds about Jesus.
 The 'angel' might also might have started as a version of the 'Christkind' which translates as 'The Christ Child' but is normally shown as a little angel figure with blond hair!